 Vanquis's Classic credit card, the Classic, will consider applicants with no credit history, poor credit history or are unemployed.
 Initial credit limits are lower, between £150 and £1,000, with a representative APR of 39.9%.
 Potential applicants can use the pre-application eligibility checker to see their likelihood of being accepted before they apply (useful to help avoid an unnecessary hard credit check and a rejected application).

-Quick Takeaway: You're likely to pay a higher interest rate with the Vanquis Classic, but you may be more likely to be accepted by the Classic if you have a worse credit rating; also, you may be attracted by the Classic's eligibility checker too see the likelihood of being accepted before you apply.
+Quick Takeaway: You're likely to pay a higher interest rate with the Vanquis Classic, but you may be more likely to be accepted by the Classic if you have a worse credit rating.
+Use the Vanquis Classic pre-application check to find out.

 Aquis vs Chrome Credit Card

 Quick Takeaway: You're likely to get very similar interest rates with these two cards.
-Unfortunately, neither one offers a pre-application eligibility check.
+Use the eligibility checker to see if you're eligible.